alpinewhistle/alpinewhistle.github.io/README.md

-Hi there.
-I’m Stephanie, a project manager from Columbia, SC working (and living) in the great city of ATL.
+Hi there! 👋

-With a degree in biology, I can’t say I planned to be in the position I am today, but I’m grateful, nonetheless.
-I started my professional career like any other 20-something, searching desperately for a company that would offer me a job even remotely related to my degree.
-Good thing that didn’t happen.
+I’m Stephanie, a project manager from South Carolina working and living in Atlanta.

-I lucked out and landed a role in the marketing department at a private school in my hometown.
-There, I was encouraged to explore the worlds of brand-building, communications strategy, and most importantly, project management, the vocation where all my natural inclinations to plan and organize found a home.
+After graduating with a BS in biology, I started my career like lots of others: searching desperately for an opening remotely related to my degree.
+Fortunately for future me, that didn’t pan out.

-I’ve since had to opportunity to work on in-house and client projects, from print magazines and digital campaigns to websites and mobile apps.
-I’ve played the roles of strategist, realist, devil’s advocate, and cheerleader, along with the many others that come along with being a project manager.
+I started in a role in the marketing department of a [private school](https://www.heathwood.org/) in my hometown.
+There, I was pushed to explore the worlds of brand-building, communications strategy, and most importantly, project management, where my natural tendencies to plan and organize found a home.

-There are so many things to love about this job, and while I do get immense satisfaction from checking things off a list, the best part is seeing the amazing things my team can accomplish when we work together to get stuff done. :)
+I’ve since had the opportunity to work on in-house and client projects, from print magazines and digital campaigns to websites and mobile apps.
+I’ve played the roles of strategist, realist, devil’s advocate, and cheerleader, along with quite a few others that come with being a project manager.
+There are a lot of things to love about this job, but the best part is seeing the amazing things my team can accomplish when we work together to get stuff done. :)

-That’s about it.
-If you’d like to know more, you can find me on Facebook (rarely), LinkedIn (occasionally), and elsewhere online as alpinewhistle (a totally random but undeniably memorable anagram I’ve adopted).
-Oh, and you can download my resume here.
+If you’d like to get to know me a little better, you can [download my resume here](https://www.dropbox.com) or [send me an email](mailto:stephewill@gmail.com).